Local Area Attractions

 Shopping!
 Did you say Shopping?!

-Yes we have many stores near by whether it be in the Town of Canaan where you will find the Superette and Canaan One Stop stores with both having gas if you need a fill up.
+Yes we have many stores near by whether it be in the Town of Canaan where you will find the Superette and Canaan One Stop stores with both having gas if you need a fill up and food take out.
 You'll also find a Duncan Donuts, Canaan Family Restaurant and a Post Office.
 Wal-Mart's located in Skowhegan, Newport and Waterville having the 2nd largest store in the State of Maine!
 Wow!
 Relax with a day of walking exploring the quaint downtown of Skowhegan for the great shopping, antiquing and fine dining!

 Assistance with sightseeing available